 So cut back on anything you don’t love, so you can spend money on what makes you happy.

-Everyone needs to plan for the future no matter what your risk appetite.
+Everyone needs to plan for the future no matter what their risk appetite is.

 This means spending no more than you earn, of course, but more than that, it also involves looking after your future financial prospects through investments